szymonmichalski/starid-1/docs/comments.md

 *prune* travel around ab to bc to ca pruning the pairs maps. at the end, prune empty stars from the sides.

-*update ab ca* bring in more constrained ab and ca sides
+*update side1 side3* bring in more constrained sides

-*bd da* create bc and da sides for an abd triangle
+*side2 side3* create side2 and side3 for an abd triangle

-*dc ca* create dc and ca sides for an adc triangle

-*fourth star* use the additional information from a fourth star to further constrain the triangle sides. directly reduce sides ab and ca, then prune the triangle;

 **triangle side**